cadelaa/to-do/README.md

    npm run watch:css

-6. Start the Live Server
+5. Start the Live Server
    To preview your project and enable live reloading:

    npm start

    or

-7. Start both Autocompile scss & live server
+6. Start both Autocompile SCSS & live server

    npm run dev

+---

+Checking where the project is pushed to / pulling from

+1. Check current remote URL

+   git remote -v

+2. Update the git remote to new URL

+   git remote set-url origin <NEW_GIT_URL>

+3. Verify the remote is set to the new one by rerunning

+   git remote -v

+4. Push to current branch in repo

+   git push origin <BRANCH_NAME>

+---

+Pushing changes

+1. Checking changes made

+   git status

+2. Adding files to the commit

+   git add .

+   or

+   git add file_name.ext

+3. Adding a message to your commit

+   git commit -m "Your commit message here"

+4. Pushing the committed changes

+   git push origin main

 ---